sindhujl/MARKET-RESEARCH-OF-AUTOMOTIVE-INDUSTRY/README.md

 # impact-of-automobile-features-
 pbi online file: https://app.powerbi.com/view?r=eyJrIjoiZmUzM2VjNDEtNjk3Yi00NzcwLWI1OWUtMTY1ZjljMjZiMjk5IiwidCI6Ijk2M2JlZWEyLTRiYjQtNDI3MS04Nzg5LWVkMWQ0ZWQ3MmFmYSIsImMiOjEwfQ%3D%3D&pageName=ReportSection6fcae2da8017cc59883b

-Questions to ask before analysis.
-Once, you try to come with questions it will clearly help with your analysis.
-At time's you will feel like you are stuck so coming with these questions for yourself will clear your thoughts and give's a broader spectre for analysis:
-Here are my questions, It might help to kick-start your thought process:
 1) what are the important features.
 2) How price varies with the features and brands?
 3) why high end brands are consistent with the sales?